Here’s how we’re helping our clients invest in their communities, for the present and the future

 Given the acute water shortages experienced in the past, this increased supply and management flexibility is required and becomes even more critical under warmer climatic conditions.

 Wallace-Woodworth Climate Plan

-We’re working with The R.M. of Wallace-Woodworth and the encompanying town of Virden to deliever a feasibility study for the implementation of a sub-basin level distributed natural infrastructure multi-functional water-retention storage network, in order to de-risk the area from flood and drought disasters which the areas has suffered from several times in the past.
+We’re working with The R.M. of Wallace-Woodworth and the accompanying town of Virden to deliver a feasibility study for the implementation of a sub-basin level distributed natural infrastructure multi-functional water-retention storage network, in order to de-risk the area from flood and drought disasters which the area has suffered from several times in the past.

 Likely the strongest example – in June 2014, the Trans-Canada highway was closed for over 24 hours and over $100M in economic losses were felt due to a severe flood event in the Scallion river over-topping the corridor.

 The study will identify the size, number and location of potential sites, and build the investment case based on implementation costs, and various project benefits including climate risk (flood/drought) reduction, irrigation potential, water quality and habitat benefits.
 Detailed hydrodynamic and simulation modelling of the Scallion, Bosshill and Gopher watersheds will be done to develop a comprehensive benefit-cost analysis of retention storage with climate change sensitivity, and also design a relief system to help mitigate flood surges from forcing the closure of Highway #1 in the future.